jcaguirre89/home-storage-management-system/documents/tech-design-doc.md

 - Map for common item names based on initial usage
 - Automatically expanded as new items are added

-#### `@Location` (Composite Entity)
-- Pattern: [A-D][1-4]
-- Examples: A1, B3, C4, D2
+#### `@RoomName` (List Type)
+- Stores the names of the rooms created by the user.

+#### `@BinNumber` (Number Type)
+- Represents the bin number.

 ## 6. Frontend Architecture

 ### 6.1 UI Components

 #### Dashboard View
-- A single page application that displays the user's items.
+- A single page application that displays the user's items in a room-centric view.
+- Displays rooms as cards, with item and bin counts.
-- Allows users to add, delete, and view items.
+- Allows users to add, delete, and view rooms.
+- Clicking on a room reveals its bins and the items within them.
-- Provides a form to add a new item with name and location.
+- Provides a form to add a new item with name, category, and location (room and bin).
 - Includes a bulk import feature to upload a CSV file of items.
 - Displays errors to the user.

+#### RoomSetup View
+- Allows users to edit and delete existing rooms.

 ## 7. Security Implementation